PhonicCanine/microbit-lessons/week12/readme.md

 This is important because there are more than `4096` possible inputs.

+#### Some simple examples

+Using our hashing algorithm above:

+`Hello World` hashes to `660`

+`Hello, World!` hashes to `c18`

+`Hello Qorld` hashes to `460`

+`Hello, World` hashes to `498`

+`hELLO, wORLD` hashes to `798`

+It's worth emphasising - this hashing algorithm is, actually, really terrible, so you're incredibly unlikely to see something quite this horrid in real life.

 #### Pigeon Hole Principle

 The pigeon hole principle is basically this:

-Imagine you have 3 pigeon holes, and 5 pigeons.
+Imagine you have 3 pigeon holes, and 4 pigeons.
 Assuming every pigeon is inside a pigeon hole, there must be at least one hole with more than 1 pigeon.

 This is relevant when we bring it back to our hashes, because we know that there are only `4096` possible hashes.
 Yet, there are far more than `4096` possible things we could hash.
 For example, there's `10000` 4 digit passcodes (0000-9999).